wp-plugins/front-end-pm/readme.txt

 * Many useful hooks are added. so anyone can change almost anything of this plugin without changing any core code of this plugin.
 * Message and announcement editor now support Wp Editor.
-* Now code can be posted between backtics.
+* Now code can be posted between backticks.
 * Multiple attachment in same message.
 * Now you can add multiple attachment in announcement also.
 * Attachment size, amount configurable.